-Verified Procedure- On the days of absence, a parent should notify the Principal's Office by phone (630-9210) between 7:30 am and 12:00 noon, or before 7:35 am on the day the student returns.
-If no call was made, the student is to present a written excuse signed and dated by the parent/guardian.
+Attendance Procedure- On the days of absence, a parent should notify the Attendance Office by phone (630-9210) between 7:30 am and 12:00 noon, or before 7:35 am on the day the student returns.
+If no call was made, the student is to present a written document signed and dated by the parent/guardian.
 If a student is at a doctor's appointment, a note from that doctor is required.
 Students unable to provide verification upon returning to school may be considered truant and may result in consequences.
-Two (total) college campus visits will be allowed during junior and senior years.
+Two (total) college/vocational school campus visits will be allowed during junior and senior years.
 Supporting documentation of the visit is required.
+These days will count as school activities and will not count against a student's attendance.